Brightspace/ifrau/README.md

 * `endpoint`: URL of the free-range app endpoint (the `src` of the `IFRAME`)
 * `options`
  * `debug`: whether to enable console debugging, `false` by default
+ * `resizeFrame`: whether the `IFRAME` should automatically resize to fit its content, `true` by default
+ * `syncFont`: whether to allow client to automatically sync its font family and size with the host, `false` by default
+ * `syncLang`: whether to allow client to automatically sync its language with the host, `false` by default
+ * `syncPageTitle`: whether the page title (in the `<head>` element) should be kept in sync automatically with the title of the FRA, `false` by default

 Creating a Client is even simpler: